BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai.md

 #   og_image: /assets/img/posts/2023-12-12-devex/cover.png
 ---

 One of the awesome things you can do with Azure OpenAI is generate embeddings.
-If you `POST` some text to the embeddings API endpoint, it'll return a vector (a list of floating-point numbers) that represents the semantic meaning of the text in a multidimensional space.
+If you `POST` some text to the embeddings API endpoint, it'll return a vector (a list of floating-point numbers) that represents the "meaning" of the text in a multidimensional space.
+Each of these dimensions represents a relationship or feature within the text.
 By computing the distance between two embedding vectors, using a measure like cosine similarity or Euclidean distance, you can compare their 'relatedness'.
 The shorter the distance, the more closely related the text.

 You can imagine a few use-cases for this, but something I'd like to explore is if we can use embeddings to detect anomalies in system and user behaviour, by comparing the distance between embeddings generated for OpenTelemetry traces.
 Traces with a short distances would indicate normal behaviour, and traces with higher distances would indicate anomalous behaviour.